Multiple Physics Pretraining for Physical Surrogate Models: Introduction

 Deep learning for computational science has begun to see first steps in this direction.
 Large domain-specific pretrained models have emerged in diverse fields such as chemistry \citep{bran2023chemcrow, chithrananda2020chemberta}, medicine \citep{tu2023generalist, jiang2023health}, astrophysics \citep{leung2023astronomical, nguyen2023astrollama}, and climate \citep{nguyen2023climax} and the trend only seems to be growing as more and more models are developed for new fields both as refined versions of existing large language models and as new models trained entirely on field-specific data.

 In this work, we demonstrate that similar approaches can be extended to the surrogate modeling of spatiotemporal physical systems.
 Spatiotemporal prediction tasks, like those found in fluids, solids, or general continuum mechanics, have attracted significant attention from the deep learning community.
 From direct prediction methods \citep{li2020fourier, pfaff2021learning, lusch_dynamics, stachenfeld2022learned, dang2022tnt} to neural PDE solvers \citep{raissi2019physics, bruna2022neural}, researchers have sought to develop fast, accurate models for physics either as faster surrogates for the partial differential equation (PDE) solvers that dominate the field or to simulate systems that cannot be exactly described or resolved by current mechanistic models and available hardware.
-While directly outperforming PDE solvers is difficult \citep{grossmann2023physicsinformed}, deep learning has already begun to impact fields like atmospheric science \citep{pathak2022fourcastnet, bi2023accurate, benbouallegue2023rise} and cosmology \citep{miles_planets, he_cosmological_structure, jamieson2023field}, where the systems are too large or too imprecisely described to be simulated exactly.
+While directly outperforming PDE solvers is difficult \citep{grossmann2023physicsinformed}, deep learning has already begun to impact fields like atmospheric science \citep{pathak2022fourcastnet, bi2023accurate, benbouallegue2023rise, lamGraphcast} and cosmology \citep{miles_planets, he_cosmological_structure, jamieson2023field}, where the systems are too large or too imprecisely described to be simulated exactly.

 Unfortunately, outside of a few observation-rich outliers, settings where numerical simulation is expensive or unreliable also tend to be settings where the difficulty of acquiring training data makes it impractical to train surrogates conventionally.
-Most deep learning-based surrogates thus far have focused on specific problems or individual families of parameterized PDEs.
-However, for these low-data settings, it would be valuable to have large, task-agnostic models with a broad understanding of common physical behavior to act as a foundation for finetuning.
+Most deep learning-based surrogates thus far have focused on specific physical systems or families of parameterized PDEs where data can easily be acquired.
+However, for the low-data settings often found in simulation-driven exploration and design, it would be valuable to have large, task-agnostic models with a broad understanding of common physical behavior to act as a foundation for finetuning.